import-js/eslint-import-resolver-typescript/README.md

     settings: {
       'import-x/resolver-next': [
         createTypeScriptImportResolver({
-          alwaysTryTypes: true, // always try to resolve types under `<root>@types` directory even it doesn't contain any source code, like `@types/unist`
+          alwaysTryTypes: true, // Always try to resolve types under `<root>@types` directory even if it doesn't contain any source code, like `@types/unist`

-          bun: true, // resolve Bun modules https://github.com/import-js/eslint-import-resolver-typescript#bun
+          bun: true, // Resolve Bun modules (https://github.com/import-js/eslint-import-resolver-typescript#bun)

           // Choose from one of the "project" configs below or omit to use <root>/tsconfig.json or <root>/jsconfig.json by default

-          // use <root>/path/to/folder/tsconfig.json or <root>/path/to/folder/jsconfig.json
+          // Use <root>/path/to/folder/tsconfig.json or <root>/path/to/folder/jsconfig.json
           project: 'path/to/folder',

           // Multiple tsconfigs/jsconfigs (Useful for monorepos, but discouraged in favor of `references` supported)

-          // use a glob pattern
+          // Use a glob pattern
           project: 'packages/*/{ts,js}config.json',

-          // use an array
+          // Use an array
           project: [
             'packages/module-a/tsconfig.json',
             'packages/module-b/jsconfig.json',
           ],

-          // use an array of glob patterns
+          // Use an array of glob patterns
           project: [
             'packages/*/tsconfig.json',
             'other-packages/*/jsconfig.json',